jpcadena/tweets-classification-backend/README.md

 [![Project][project-screenshot]](https://example.com)

-This project is the Python backend for the Tweets Classification ML project developed using FastAPI, PostgreSQL and Redis...
+This project is the Python backend for the Tweets Classification Machine Learning project developed using FastAPI, PostgreSQL and Redis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>